lucas1richard/CCC/README.md

 children into further instances of `RctElement` for display.

 When an `RctElement` is clicked, the application state updates `tag` to be that element `nodeName`.
-All RctElements receive this tag as a property, and as such are re-rendered it changes.
+All RctElements receive this tag as a property, and as such are re-rendered with the changes.
 If the element `nodeName` matches the `tag`, the style is updated to highlight the element.

 This results in the "raw" HTML string displayed in a consistent format, which may not be identical to the source code format,